 •Processing API requests for all Cisco BAC functions.

 •Managing the Cisco BAC system.

-The RDU enables you to add new technologies and services through an extensible architecture.
+The RDU supports the addition of new technologies and services through an extensible architecture.

 Device Provisioning Engine